Manchester–Boston Regional Airport: Post-jet age

-On September 23, 2020, Air Force 2, a modified Boeing 757 carrying then US Vice President Mike Pence on a flight from Manchester to Washington, D.C., suffered a bird strike while climbing out of the airport.
+On September 23, 2020, Air Force 2, a modified Boeing 757 carrying then U.S. Vice President Mike Pence on a flight from Manchester to Washington, D.C., suffered a bird strike while climbing out of the airport.
 The airplane returned safely and the former Vice President and his staff flew out on a cargo airplane later that day.
 No injuries were reported as a result of the incident.

-On January 19, 2021, a Piper Malibu Meridian (Reg: N641WA) flying in from Olathe, Kansas, skidded off the runway while landing, and emergency services were dispatched to the aircraft's location.
-The pilot and passengers all made it out with no major injuries.
+On January 19, 2021, a Piper Malibu Meridian (registration N641WA) flying in from Olathe, Kansas, skidded off the runway while landing.
+Emergency services were dispatched to the aircraft's location, and the pilot and passengers all made it out with no major injuries.

 On December 10, 2021, a Castle Air Swearingen Metroliner, flying in from Essex County Airport in New Jersey, crashed into the western bank of the Merrimack River, while attempting to land on runway 6 around 11:30 pm.
 The pilot, who was the sole occupant, was killed upon impact.

-On January 5, 2022, a FedEx Boeing 767 Bound for Memphis Slid off Taxiway H due to an ice storm and struck the airport’s anemometer around 9:00 am.
+On January 5, 2022, a FedEx Boeing 767 Bound for Memphis slid off taxiway H due to an ice storm and struck the airport's anemometer around 9:00 am.
 No injuries were reported and the left wing of the plane received moderate damage.
-This event led to a three hour long shutdown of airport operations.
+This event led to a three-hour-long shutdown of airport operations.

+On January 26, 2024, a Wiggins Airways flight to Presque Isle International Airport, Wiggins Air Flight 1046, crashed shortly after takeoff, injuring the pilot.
+The aircraft was involved was a Beechcraft Model 99.
+It was totally destroyed after a nearly level descent into a wooded area close to a residential building, although no fire ensued.